Overview

 FileReport

-Represents processing for a single file (ordered list of StepReports).
+Represents processing for one output artifact or unit of work (ordered list of StepReports).

 • Metadata: file_id, path, name, size_bytes, mime_type.